Arie W. Kruglanski

-Arie W. Kruglanski (born in 1939) is a social psychologist known for his work on goal systems, regulatory mode, and cognitive closure.
+Arie W. Kruglanski (born 1939) is a Polish-born American social psychologist known for his work on goal systems, regulatory mode, and cognitive closure.
 He is currently a distinguished professor of psychology at the University of Maryland, College Park.

 Early life

-Kruglanski was born in Łódź, Poland.
+Kruglanski was born in 1939, in Łódź.
 His family later moved to Israel, where Arie attended high school and served in the armed forces.